LukasKnuth/epub_tools/readme.md

 # EPUB tools

-These are some _really simple_ scripts to help create EPUB files from online articles.
+Some _really simple_ scripts to help create EPUB files from online articles.

 There are more complete tools out there.
 My main focus is:

-* A process that doesn't assume anything
 * Understandable, simple code
-* Very simple output that doesn't assume much
+* Human readable file formats that allow manual edits
 * Easily customizable - just clone the repo

-An example workflow to download a bunch of articles and convert them to an EPUB.
+Here is an example workflow to download a bunch of articles and convert them to an EPUB.

 ## 0. Installation